OttoERM/OttoERM/ReadMe.md

 # :star2: About Me:

 :hand: Nice to meet you!
-I'm Otto<br> :desktop_computer: Passionate Junior Software Enginner and interested with anything that revolves around computers<br> :robot: From DBMS, networking and software especially software.<br> :man_technologist: Student in Computer Science at the University of CEUTEC (Centro Universitario Tecnologico)<br>
+I'm Otto<br> :desktop_computer: Passionate Junior Software Engineer and interested with anything that revolves around computers<br> :robot: From DBMS, networking and software especially software.<br> :man_technologist: Student in Computer Science at the University of CEUTEC (Centro Universitario Tecnologico)<br>

 :thought_balloon: Currently learning about the B+ tree data structure and its uses in Databases Systems<br>